glatigny/woi-spec/manifesto/introduce-new-concepts.md

 With a direct exchange when it is possible to send the signed identity via another communication protocol (instant messaging, even QR code generation); it is best that the shared identity is signed with a short period of validity and with some protection: like "additional authentication data", validation code or even password depending the level of security of the communication channel.

+### Supported features with the identities and sub-identities

+Proof of identity - Sending confirmed identity details, certified by the authority (country, company, independant provider...)

+Authentication - Using the related sub-identity keys.

+Signature of content

 # Concept: Personal storage

 The way the message are transmitted is important, but the concept of how they are stored is also important.